Tinker-Ware/summerschool-infrastructure/README.md

 ![](https://a.fsdn.com/allura/p/cmdrevd/icon)In the npm documentation we can find te requirements to its installation.
-In order for some npm packages to work (such as those that require building from source), you will need to install the `build-essentials` package
+In order for some npm packages to work (such as those that require building from source), you will need to install the `build-essential` package

 ![](https://a.fsdn.com/allura/p/cmdrevd/icon)Add repository and install its signing key curl -sL https://deb.nodesource.com/setup_4.x | bash -